About Ray Cassidy & SEO

 A chance view of an advert at the back of a climbing magazine resulted in me attending college in Durham for a Teacher’s Certificate in Outdoor Education.
 I studied at Bede College purely to get my climbing subsidised and learn the other outdoor stuff.
 It’s sad but true!
 In due course college finished and I was shocked to discover that I was a qualified teacher.

-I was beginning to feel the need to earn some proper cash, so I went back to the College of Ripon and York St John to retrain as a secondary Science teacher in ’79 and got my first “Proper Job” in Carlisle.
-6 years of proper teaching and lots of climbing, kayaking, caving and skiing followed, with little time for real relationships.
-I was lucky to arrive in Carlisle at a time when the local club included some of the leading lights of UK rockclimbing.
+I was lucky to arrive in Carlisle at a time when Carlisle Mountaineering Club included some of the leading lights of UK rockclimbing.
 Hanging around with people like Jeff Lamb, Pete Whillance, Dave Armstrong and Pete Botterill resulted in this rather wimpy and nervous climber raising his standard enormously.
-Alongside all the rockclimbing fun, I was able to take part in a trip to Peru where we made the first British ascent of the Ferrari route on Alpamayo;
+Alongside all the rockclimbing fun, I was able to take part in a trip to Peru where we made the first British ascent of the Ferrari route on Alpamayo.
+This was an eye opener for me!

 I then spent 17 years teaching in primary schools and disastrously accepted promotion to assistant headship.
 It was a job I took on after being flattered, but unfortunately it was not “ME”.
 Things were okay for a while, but the strain of an unsuitable person in an unwanted job with too much pride to understand the warning signs and concerns of friends led to a fully paid up mid life crisis.
-Almost inevitably, illness, relationship and family breakdown arrived like three Horsemen of the Apocalypse.
-The crisis scenario was complete when, with with no proper income I decided I had to jump ship for my sanity!
+Almost inevitably, illness, relationship and family breakdown arrived like three mini Horsemen of the Apocalypse.
+The crisis scenario was complete when, with no proper income I decided I had to jump ship for my sanity!
 I left with nothing but a few months pay in the bank and the vague notion that I would become an Internet marketer.
 This was a risky strategy, because up to that point in my life, I had reacted with almost rabid negativity when anyone tried to market anything to me.

-The Internet Marketing Road to SEO Revelation
+The Internet Marketing Road to an SEO Revelation…?

 However this was the only way that I could see to put my IT skills to gainful employment.
 I quickly discovered that on-line earning has less to do with IT than mindset.
 With my mind, set in porridge, progress was non existent and money evaporated at a frightening rate.
 I thought that I had some grasp of how much of a challenge it would be, but as always the real difficulties with far greater than even my slightly cynical view anticipated.
 At first, my reaction was very negative about the failures and mistakes but each project presented me with another learning curve which slowly gave me the tools that I would need for progress.
 As I slowly climbed out of my self perpetuating fug, I began to see a pattern in the way successful online entrepreneurs were generating income.